JustinBirchard/smelloscope/README.md

 **1)** For Windows: <i>[Install Anaconda](https://docs.anaconda.com/anaconda/install/windows/)<br></i>
 &nbsp; &nbsp; For Mac/Linux <i>[Install Miniconda x86_64 version](https://docs.conda.io/en/latest/miniconda.html)<br></i>

-**2)** Create a virtual environment & install Python.
+**2)** Create a virtual environment & install Python version 3.9.6.
 To do this, you can run this line in your terminal:

     conda create -n YOUR_ENVIRONMENT_NAME python=3.9.6 -y